Oral Health and Teenagers

 Drugs can cause dental problems

-- They are often mixed with tobacco so have the same risks as smoking
+- Some drugs such as cannabis are mixed with tobacco so have the same risks as smoking cigarettes

 - They can cause craving for sweet foods and drinks causing tooth decay